VariantSync/Vatras/src/Data/IndexedSet.lagda.md

 IndexedSet I = I → Carrier

--- an element is within a subset, if there is an index pointing at that element -- Later we could employ setoids to parameterize our set formulation in the equivalence relation instead of always relying on propositional equality.
-_∈_ : ∀ {I} → Carrier → IndexedSet I → Set (c ⊔ ℓ)
-a ∈ A = ∃[ i ] (a ≈ A i)
+-- an element is within a subset, if there is an index pointing at that element _∈_ : ∀ {I} → Carrier → IndexedSet I → Set (c ⊔ ℓ) a ∈ A = ∃[ i ] (a ≈ A i)